slurmulon/blot/README.md

 * Generate random data anywhere using a non-invasive syntax
 * Reference, query and embed data using the same non-invasive syntax
 * Extract and export JSON fixtures from API Blueprints
-* Export API Blueprints as HTML (web-component friendly, choose what you want)
+* Export API Blueprints as HTML (web-component friendly, choose what you want by querying)
 * Multi-environment project configurations
 * Flexible CLI with verbose logging